SuperDisk/IRC/README.md

 I couldn't find an IRC library at all on the internet, so I had to resort to cooking up one of my own.

-Someday this will probably be done, but until then, the basics are there and will help you get started, at least.
+Someday this will probably be a complete implementation, but until then, the basics are there and will help you get started, at least.

 Good luck!